 Renting Cars in the Contiguous United States

-The University has negotiated competitive rental rates and primary insurance for liability and physical damage with three rental companies: Enterprise and Avis.
+The University has negotiated competitive rental rates and primary insurance for liability and physical damage with two rental companies: Enterprise and Avis.
 These rates and insurance only apply to business rentals within the 48 contiguous United States.

 When renting a car from a rental agency other than the two listed above, purchase only the minimum coverage of insurance required by the rental agency.

 Renting a Car in Alaska, Hawaii, or Outside the United States